Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Introduction

-The main aim of this paper is to show that halos in the FDM model have a tendency to form a more flattened and corotating satellite plane than in the standard collision-less CDM model.
 While the CDM model has no efficient dissipation mechanism to make the observed satellite systems, a gravitational cooling effect in the FDM model provides a unique and efficient dissipation mechanism for them.
-The gravitational cooling \cite{Guzman:2006yc, Bak:2018pda,Bak:2020det} is a mechanism for relaxation by ejecting part of the FDM density and carrying out excessive kinetic energy.
+The gravitational cooling \cite{Guzman:2006yc, Bak:2018pda,Bak:2020det} is a mechanism for relaxation by ejecting part of the FDM density and carrying out excessive kinetic energy and momentum.
+In this mechanism colliding FDM halos can have interfering wave profiles which contain high momentum modes.
+These modes can easily escape the gravitational potential of the halos carrying out energy.

-To show this we perform numerical simulations of formation of toy galactic systems using Gadget2 for the CDM and PyUltraLight for the FDM, respectively.
+The main aim of this paper is to show that halos in the FDM model have a tendency to form a more flattened and corotating satellite plane than in the standard collision-less CDM model\footnote{Mixed state solutions of the Schr\"odinger-Poisson equation were suggested to be a cause of the anisotropic concentration of satellite galaxies~\cite{Solis-Lopez:2019lvz}, which is different from our proposal.}.
+To show this tendency we perform numerical simulations of formation of toy galactic systems using Gadget2 for the CDM and PyUltraLight for the FDM, respectively.
 Since it is challenging to simulate a full-fledged cosmological structure formation with the FDM due to the wave nature of the model, we restrict ourselves to studying the differences in structure formation at galactic scales with controlled initial conditions for seed satellite galaxies in the two models.
-Mixed state solutions of the Schr\"odinger-Poisson equation were suggested to be a cause of the anisotropic concentration of satellite galaxies \cite{Solis-Lopez:2019lvz}.
-Our approach in this paper will lead to another solution to the satellite plane problem.
+(There are cosmological scale hydrodynamical simulations with FDM and baryon matter for structure formation \cite{Mocz:2019pyf}.)

 In Section~{\ref{sec2}} we describe our numerical simulation setup for formation of galactic systems in the FDM and the CDM models.
-In Section~{\ref{sec3}} we apply the numerical results to find the motion of satellite galaxies using the so called Mulguisin halo finder.
+We shall apply the numerical results to find the motion of satellite galaxies using the so called Mulguisin halo finder.
 Section~{\ref{sec4}} contains the results of our numerical study.
 We analyze and compare resulting satellite distributions of the two DM models.
 In Section~{\ref{sec5}} we compare our results with the observed astronomical data.
 The last section is devoted to concluding remarks.